ywang035/android-moneyTrackerApp/README.md

 # Welcome to MoneyApp

 This is my first Android project, which is a basic expense tracking application.
-I am a personal who likes to track every spending coming out of my cards.
+I am a person who likes to track every spending coming out of my cards.
 Hence I tried to build one myself and I had a lot of fun with it.

 ## Screenshots